top of page

 This waiver/release is important because you may have multiple cases or potential claims with the same defendant, and you'll be giving up those claims.
 This may be fine if you are knowingly making an informed decision, but sometimes a plaintiff employee may have other claims that they do not desire to relinquish, and therefore the language in the waiver will need to be negotiated to specifically exclude claims you do not wish to relinquish.

 But be realistic.
-While this can successfully be negotiated from time to time depending on the strength and leverage of the case or cases, defendants are less likely to settle a case in a piecemeal fashion.
+While this can be successfully negotiated from time to time depending on the strength and leverage of the case or cases, defendants are less likely to settle a case in a piecemeal fashion.

 The good news is the waiver/release does not cover future claims that can be brought for future wrongdoings.
 Such a waiver would be illegal and unenforceable.
 If you are an employee, for example, and you are subjected to retaliation or discrimination after the settlement, then the agreement cannot restrict your future right to bring an action based on those new wrongful acts.